abhisek/supply-chain-security-gateway/README.md

+**Archived:** This project is now developed at https://github.com/safedep/gateway

 # Supply Chain Security Gateway

 A reference architecture and **<ins>proof of concept implementation</ins>** of a supply chain security gateway with the goal of enforcing sane security policies to an organization's consumption of 3rd party software (dependencies) in its own products.